 St Andrew's is a church of England school and is part of the Diocese of Salisbury Academy Trust.

 Trust lies at the heart of all relationships within a civilised society.
-At school we build trust by being reliable and trustworthy, by earning each others' trust.
+St Andrew’s endeavours to be a place of trust and safety for all members of its community.
+At our school we build trust and make a difference to the lives of each other by being reliable and trustworthy, earning and valuing each others' trust.
+As a Christian environment we build our trust in God and recognise this as our anchor in life.
 To remind us of our value, trust, we use the symbol of an apple as a reminder of God's trust in Adam and Eve.

 To find out more about christian values you might like to look at some of these pages;